collective/collective.developermanual/source/tutorials/source.rst

    It is not recommended to run or install Plone as the root user.
    There is nothing in Plone requiring root privileges.

-2. Install operating system prerequisites:
+2. Install operating system software needed to run Plone:

    .. code-block:: console

         sudo apt-get install python-dev build-essential libssl-dev wget

-3. Log-in as this user:
+3. Log-in as plone user under which the installed software will run.
+Note that you need to rerun this command later if you want to adjust Plone settings or run start or stop commands for Plone:

    .. code-block:: console

         sudo -i -u plone

-4. Download the unified Plone binary from the `download page <http://plone.org/download>`_ to your server.
+4. Download the Plone binary installer from the `download page <http://plone.org/download>`_ to your server using wget command.

    .. code-block:: console

         wget --no-check-certificate https://launchpad.net/plone/4.1/4.1.4/+download/Plone-4.1.4-UnifiedInstaller.tgz

-5. Run the installer as non-root standalone mode.:
+5. Run the Plone installer as non-root-userd, standalone‚ mode.:

    .. code-block:: console